Senckenberg Research Institute and Natural History Museum Frankfurt/M.

 Here, the sections Marine Evertebrates I (Porifera, Cnidaria), Marine Evertebrates II (Polychaeta, Echinodermata), Marine Evertebrates III (Bryozoans), Crustacea, Malacology and Ichthyology are found.
 Additionally, parts of our Biodiversity Informatics team are also found here.

-In contrast to other marine departments of Senckenberg, Marine Zoology is also responsible for maintaining and developing extensive scientific, marine collections.
-The department also has a central zoological library that is open to all departments.
+In contrast to other marine divisions of Senckenberg, Marine Zoology is also responsible for maintaining and developing extensive scientific, marine collections.
+The division also has a central zoological library that is open to all divisions.

 The history of the past 200 years of marine research at Senckenberg was summarized in 2017.
 You can download it here as a PDF.